nit1995/reimagined-enigma/Prototype/Log.md

 **28/7/2021**

 Main_1.ino - Program to read 3 conductivity sensors, pH sensor and level sensors, log the data with time stamp on an SD Card and display on Nextion Display.
-Nextion Display is preloaded with GUI in Display.hmi https://github.com/nit1995/reimagined-enigma/blob/main/Prototype/Display.HMI
+Nextion Display is preloaded with GUI in [Display.hmi](https://github.com/nit1995/reimagined-enigma/blob/main/Prototype/Display.HMI).
 ****************************************************************************************************
 **27/7/2021**